5 min read · The beginner explainer · Last updated 14 May 2026

 Before any blog post goes live, a skill called seo-check runs an 8-pass audit.
 Search intent, heading strategy, keyword coverage, link quantity, image cadence, fact density.
 The post does not ship until every pass clears.

-Same script our agency would charge a client three hours for, on autopilot in 30 seconds.
+Same script your agency would charge you three hours for.
+On autopilot in 30 seconds.

 The voice DNA enforcer

 This article was written by Leo and edited by a skill.
-The skill has Leo's voice DNA baked in (no em-dashes, no AI-tells like "imagine this" or "moving forward", short fragments, UK spelling).
+The skill has Leo's voice DNA baked in (no em-dashes, no AI-tell openers (the I-magine-this one, the moving-forward filler), short fragments, UK spelling).
 It flags every breach before publish.

 You are reading a sentence right now that probably got rewritten by it.